Emad-Salehi/Order-Slicing-Algorithmic-Trading/README.md

 # Algorithmic-Trading
-Developing an order execution environment that slice the big incoming orders into smaller orders for trade execution.
+Developing an order execution environment that slices the big incoming orders into smaller orders for trade execution.